-Addressing Disclosures in the Audit of Financial Statements gives rise to conforming amendments in this SSA in January 2016.
-This SSA is revised in May 2016.
-This SSA is effective for audits for periods ending on or after 15 December 2016.
+Addressing Disclosures in the Audit of Financial Statements gave rise to conforming amendments in this SSA in January 2016.
+This SSA was revised in May 2016.
+This SSA is effective for audits for periods ended on or after 15 December 2016.